 There are a variety of shared ownership schemes available whereby you purchase a percentage of a property which is owned by a housing association.
 This can be a 25%, 50% or 75% share.
 You will then pay an occupancy charge on the remainder to the housing association.

-As an independent financial advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
-Pop in for a no obligation chat with myself or another member of the team at our Edinburgh Showroom or give us a call on 0131 620 8680.
+As independent mortgage advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
+Email us at email@example.com or give us a call on 0131 253 2920.

 Scotland’s First Home Fund: everything you need to know

 Here's everything we know so far about Scotland's First Home Fund, a scheme to help first time buyers by boosting their house deposit by up to £25,000.